Lumber Rafting

 Tying up a raft for the night was called "snubbing."
 Snubbing was a dangerous job that required the work of a few men on a boat tying cables around both the lumber raft and nearby, strong trees.

-The crew on the raft were usually professional raftsmen who made multiple trips in a span of years.
+The crews on the rafts were usually professionals who made multiple trips in a span of years.
 They spent their time working, fighting, singing, and dancing.

 Rafts made up in the Allegheny River at Warren were made of 60 platforms.
 These rafts were approximately 340 ft long and 51 ft wide--spanning the length of 3 football fields!
 Three of these rafts would be joined together at Pittsburgh to make an Ohio River raft, which measured about 540 ft long.